open-horizon/exchange-api/README.md

 - See if there is a way to fix the swagger hack for 2 level resources
 - Consider changing all creates to POST, and update (via put/patch) return codes to 200
 - Any other schema changes?

+## Changes Between v1.37.0 and v1.38.0

+### External changes

+- Added PUT/GET/DELETE /orgs/{id}/agbots/{id}/patterns/{id} and removed the patterns field from the agbot resource.
+This allows each org/pattern pair of an agbot to be managed individually.
+- If you are coming from exchange versions 1.35 - 37, you can run POST /admin/upgradedb (which preserves the data).
+If coming from an earlier version, you must drop all of the tables and run POST /admin/initdb.

 ## Changes Between v1.36.0 and v1.37.0